akononovicius/physRisk-content-repository/articles/2018/majority-vote-model.md

 the agent will change his opinion with probability \\\( q \\\) if he finds that he agrees with the local majority, while otherwise, if he disagrees with the local majority, he will "flip" with probability \\\( 1-q \\\).
-If neither of the binary opinions has majority (it is a 2:2 draw), then the agent will flip with probability \\\( 0.5 \\\).
+If neither of the binary opinions has majority, then the agent will flip with probability \\\( 0.5 \\\).

 These forms of probabilities likely come from a specific interpretation of the